For virtual meetings, events and talks, Berkshire FHS uses Zoom. Zoom is one of the easiest webconferencing tools to use.

 Go to https://zoom.us/ and sign in.
 The credentials are available from the webmasters on request.
 Then follow these menu options in the top right of your screen:

 The scheduling options are straightforward and need no description.
-Most of the meeting settings have been pre-set by the webmasters and should meet most needs, although you can override them on a meeting-by-meeting basis.
+For security reasons minimum meeting settings have been established by the webmasters and may not be altered.
+These are:

 Please make sure your meeting's title and description are suitable for an external audience and make clear who the actual host is.